seaneustace/cloudflare-docs/content/waf/managed-rules/waf-exceptions/_index.md

 ## Additional notes

-WAF exceptions only apply to rules executing a managed ruleset listed after them.
-If you add a WAF exception at the end of the WAF rules list, nothing will be skipped.
+If you add a WAF exception  below your Managed Rulesets, nothing will be skipped.

 WAF exceptions have priority over [overrides](/ruleset-engine/managed-rulesets/override-managed-ruleset/).